WalletWasabi/WalletWasabi/CONTRIBUTING.md

 ## `ConfigureAwait(false)`

-Basically every async library method that does not touch the UI should use `ConfigureAwait(false)`
+Basically every async library method should use `ConfigureAwait(false)` except:
+- Methods that touch objects on the UI Thread, like modifying UI controls.
+- Methods that are unit tests, xUnit [Fact].

 ```cs
 await MyMethodAsync().ConfigureAwait(false);